 Various sectors frequently engage in inspection activities.
 They frequently involve a location or testing and measuring tools.
 To ascertain whether the site or the equipment is in compliance with predetermined goals, the findings are compared to certain criteria and regulations.

-Inspections have traditionally been conducted on-site, but as more businesses use digital tools and technology, the global market for digital inspection is predicted to reach $28.9 billion by 2025, according to a latest Report Linker report.
+Inspections have traditionally been conducted on-site, but as more businesses use digital tools and technology, the global market for digital inspection is predicted to reach $28.9 billion by 2025, according to the latest Report Linker report.
 Adopting digital technology can streamline inspections and save money and time.

 These inspection digitalization solutions include remote visual inspection options.
 Experts can remotely visually analyze a piece of machinery or a location using remote visual inspection equipment like smartphones, tablets, connected eyewear and headsets, remote cameras, drones, or endoscopes, experts can remotely visually analyze a piece of machinery or a location.
 This procedure allows for verifying the equipment’s quality and integrity under corporate and industry requirements without leaving the office.
-In many industries, including manufacturing, automotive, oil & gas, telecom, aerospace, construction, maritime or energy, remote visual inspection equipment enables employees to work together from thousands of miles away or in difficult-to-reach places or equipment.
+In many industries, including manufacturing, automotive, oil & gas, telecom, aerospace, construction, maritime, or energy, remote visual inspection equipment enables employees to work together from thousands of miles away or in difficult-to-reach places or equipment.

 Remote Visual Inspection Demo: How Plutomen Connect Works?